dev-bitcoin/blog/content/blog/schnorr-basics.md

 key.
 Lesson learned: Don't reuse nonces.

-If the nonce is reused, but for different private keys, $p$ and $p'$, the above equation system wouldn't be solvable, because you'd have three unknowns, $p$, $p'$, and $r$, but only _two_ equations.
+If the nonce is reused, but for different private keys, $p$ and $p'$, the above equation system wouldn't be solvable because you'd have three unknowns, $p$, $p'$, and $r$, but only _two_ equations.

 ## What's with the challenge? <a id="challenge"/>